Skip to main content

 Red Seal Program recognizes interprovincial trade qualifications.
 Foreign tradespersons may be eligible to challenge Red Seal exams with proof of equivalent training and experience.

-WES Cost and Processing — What to Expect
+WES Cost, Processing and Validity: What to Expect

-Use the CRS Calculator to see the point impact of your education level and confirm which education tier your degree falls in.
+Use the CRS Calculator to estimate the point impact of your education level and see which education tier your assessed credential falls in.

 Calculate your CRS score with ECA points